The deadly new coronavirus is starting to spread in the US. Here's how to protect yourself - Local News 8

 The deadly new coronavirus is starting to spread in the US.
 Here’s how to protect yourself

-What started as a mystery virus last month in Wuhan, China, has now killed at least 170 people and infected thousands more around the world.
+What started as a mystery virus last month in Wuhan, China, has now killed 213 people and infected thousands more around the world.

 In the US, at least six people have been infected — including patients in Washington state, Chicago, California and Arizona.